Information digest: Relationships, ethics, anxiety (of generation Y)

 Well, it’s mine, so not too much to say here.
 I re-read it and updated it to refine the thoughts there, as they were quite vague at points (and possibly still are).
 But I feel this reflects some of the thoughts I have on suffering.
 Also, I think I have a lot to learn about writing, so I’d love feedback :)

 This one is just breathtakingly insightful I think.
-Things I found very very striking and thought-provoking were how she used ‘dancing’ as a metaphor for how you communicate in a way that maintains a healthy emotional energy between each other.
+Things I found very very striking and thought-provoking were how she used ‘dancing’ as a metaphor for how you communicate in a way that maintains a healthy emotional balance between each other.
+I see this in founder relations too.

 Related read for context (just skim over it)